containers/podman/docs/podman-stop.1.md

 % podman-stop(1)

 ## NAME
-podman\-stop - Stop one or more containers
+podman\-stop - Stop one or more running containers

 ## SYNOPSIS
 **podman stop** [*options*] *container* ...